 Surely, branding is far greater than logo design.
 Right branding helps create brand awareness.

-A unified feel and look of your solution allow users to go beyond your offerings.
+A consistent look and feel for your solution allows users to go beyond what you offer.
 They will identify with the things your business and brand represent.

 A great example of successful branding is the Airbnb rental marketplace.